 Emergencies almost always cause panic and rushing.
 That’s why fire evacuation plans and other emergency preparations aim to keep people as calm and orderly as possible.
 If the need to evacuate is urgent, it’s much quicker to get into your vehicle and drive straight out—and you certainly don’t want to be stuck waiting for someone to have to back out of their spot, especially not if you’re in a panicked and rushed state.

-Backing into a parking spot can also help with more mundane problems.
+Backing in can also help with more mundane problems.
 If your car won’t start, it’s much easier to get a boost if you’re backed in; if you pull forward your engine may be harder to reach.
-There is also much less frustration in the parking lot at the end of a shift too, especially since workers are more likely to be tired and not paying attention.
+There is also much less frustration in the parking lot or in the parking garage at the end of a shift too, especially since workers are more likely to be tired and not paying attention.

 Keystone safety habit